 Actually, you are what you absorb and assimilate.
 Over two-thirds of neurotransmitters are made in the gut.
 The gut is considered the second brain since the majority of serotonin (90-95 percent) is made in the gut, not the brain.

 If your gut is inflamed or not functioning optimally, production of serotonin will be impaired and the end result can be depression.

 Bear in mind that an inflamed gut = an inflamed brain = increased risk of depression and dementia.

-Poor gut health can be the root cause of most of your current health problems, like type 2 diabetes, weight gain (or struggle to lose weight), insulin resistance, obesity, poor digestion, food cravings, poor immune system, IBS (Irritable bowel syndrome), Candida, belatedness, constipation, diarrhoea, fatigue, etc.
+Poor gut health can be the root cause of most of your current health problems, like type 2 diabetes, weight gain (or struggle to lose weight), insulin resistance and obesity.
+It can also cause problems such as poor digestion, food cravings, poor immune system, IBS (Irritable bowel syndrome), Candida, belatedness, constipation, diarrhoea, fatigue, etc.

 What are the symptoms of poor gut health?